Opinion: I am Lula’s lawyer – this is what I can tell you about him

 It took a long time – 585 days, mostly of solitary confinement, mostly in maximum security prisons – before he could do so.
 His beloved wife died, many thought from the stress and heartache as she was wrongly accused as a co-conspirator.

-Internationally, the centre-left took fright at the C-word (corruption) and remained silent; but Sharon Burrow, head of the ILO, championed his cause – and in Britain, Jeremy Corbyn expressed his support.
+Internationally, the centre-left took fright at the C-word (corruption) and remained silent; but Sharan Burrow, head of the ILO, championed his cause – and in Britain, Jeremy Corbyn expressed his support.

 In 2018, we brought a case against Brazil in the UN Human Rights Committee in Geneva, which directed that he should be allowed to stand, and to campaign from prison, in that year’s presidential elections.
 He was well ahead of Bolsonaro in the polls.
 But the government disqualified him and the neo-fascists then defeated his replacement.